emmanueluche/dune_imperium_uprising_4/Manual.md

 Some card effects are written out, but many are iconized.
 Refer to the separate Board Space Guide sheet for an explanation of all board spaces, and the back cover of the rulebook for a guide to all game icons and additional game terms.

-Arrows on cards and on the board (white arrow pointing to right) indicate that there is a cost (left of the arrow, or above it) you must pay to get the effect (right of the arrow, or below it).
+Arrows on cards and on the board (white arrow pointing to the right) indicate that there is a cost (left of the arrow, or above it) you must pay to get the effect (right of the arrow, or below it).
 You are never forced to pay such a cost.
 However, if you don't, you won't gain the effect.
 You may only pay the cost and gain the effect once during your turn.

 > When you play Ecological Testing Station, you may decide not to pay 2 water to draw two cards.
 (You may not pay 4 water to draw four cards.)

 > There are additional board spaces requiring 2 Inﬂuence with a Faction, and a new Agent icon (Spy).

-## PLAYER TURN – AGENT TURN (CONTINUED Page 10)
+### PLAYER TURN – AGENT TURN (CONTINUED Page 10)

 #### Units And Conﬂict (Page 10)